Larissa Ramos

-Larissa Ribeiro Ramos Tramontin (born February 4, 1989) is a Brazilian beauty pageant titleholder who won Miss Terra Brasil 2009 and Miss Earth 2009, becoming the second Brazilian to win the title.
+Larissa Ribeiro Ramos Tramontin (born February 4, 1989) is a Brazilian model and beauty queen who won Miss Earth 2009.
+She was previously crowned Miss Terra Brasil 2009, becoming the second Brazilian to win the title.

 Miss Terra Brasil 2009

 Representing the State of Amazonas, Ramos won the title of Miss Terra Brasil 2009.
 She was crowned by Tatiane Alves, Miss Terra Brasil 2008 and Miss Earth Fire 2008, on November 28, 2008 in Belo Horizonte, Minas Gerais, Brazil.

 Miss Terra Brasil 2009 national pageant was contested by 27 pageant winners from Brazil's 26 states and the Federal District.
-Ramos was 19 years old at the time she was crowned Miss Terra Brasil 2009.
+Ramos was 19 years old when she was crowned Miss Terra Brasil 2009.
 Standing 1.78 m., she represented her country in the 9th edition of Miss Earth pageant.

 Ramos court as Miss Terra Brasil 2009 included Miss Brazil Earth Air (first runner up) Naiane Alves from the state of Pará; Miss Brazil Earth Water (second runner up) Luana Athar who represented the state of Rondônia; and Miss Brazil Earth Fire (third runner up) Debora Lyra from the state of Espírito Santo.